Tea in Vietnam: How its types and culture are

 • Website: https://tancuongxanh.vn

 Bao Tin is a famous Vietnamese tea brand in Bao Loc, Lam Dong province, Vietnam.
-The company situates in the famous tea-planting area in the southern mountains of the Central Highlands.
-The company takes advantage of fresh ingredients to process into tasty tea packages.
+The company is situated in the famous tea-planting area in the southern mountains of the Central Highlands.
+It uses fresh ingredients to process into tasty tea packages.

-This company has 6 main products, including pure green tea, canned tea, boxed tea, jasmine tea, lotus tea, and panda ginseng tea.
+This company has six main products: pure green tea, canned tea, boxed tea, jasmine tea, lotus tea, and panda ginseng tea.

-In general, Bao Tin’s products are usually aimed at ordinary customers, so the price is relatively low.
+Bao Tin’s products are generally aimed at ordinary customers, so their prices are relatively low.

 • Company name: Bao Tin Tea